The crushing debt has a single silver lining. Hopefully, it'll be worth all the dark clouds.

 Essentially, AICPA is saying student loans will be to this generation what the Great Depression was to the WWII generation — a traumatic event that instilled frugality in millions of Americans for the rest of their lives.

 If they’re serious about “learning how to make better financial decisions,” then they can start with Debt.com’s student loan section in our Education Center.
 They can also call 800-810-0989 for a free analysis of their loan payoff options.
 Loan forgiveness may be an option depending on the profession they plan to enter.

-Hopefully, this generation will grow up with savings savvy, simply because they faced the worst debt in the nation at a very young age.
+Hopefully, this generation will grow up with savings savvy.
+They faced the worst debt in the nation at a very young age.

 Howard Dvorkin is a CPA and chairman of Debt.com, an educational resource for those who want to conquer all forms of debt in their lives.